MAMMOTHMAN34/trail-difficulty-scorer/README.md

 ### Next steps

-Given more time, there are the most promising directions, roughly in order of expected payoff:
+Given more time, here are the most promising directions, roughly in order of expected payoff:

 - **Close the data gap.** Add more long-but-gentle and technical trails so the model learns that distance alone (without steepness) can mean difficult.
 This is the single